wearefrank/skeleton/README.md

 2. Navigate to `GitHub -> Repository -> Environments` and create a **New Environment** called `github-pages` if it does not exist yet.
 3. Enable the "docusaurus-release" job in `.github/workflows/release.yml` by setting "if" to `true`.

-## Local Development Docusaurus
-1. Navigate to "docusaurus" subfolder with `cd ./docusaurus`.
-2. Install dependencies with `npm install`.
-3. Serve Docusaurus webserver locally with `docusaurus start`.
-By default it is served at `http://localhost:3000/`.
-4. Basic guide on how to use Docusaurus and a styleguide can be found at `./docusaurus/docs/_README.md`.

-#### Update Docusaurus dependencies
-1. Navigate to "docusaurus" subfolder with `cd ./docusaurus`.
-2. Update dependencies with `npm i @docusaurus/core@latest @docusaurus/preset-classic@latest @docusaurus/module-type-aliases@latest @docusaurus/tsconfig@latest @docusaurus/types@latest`

 ## Template variables

 | Template variable             | Description                                                                                    | Example        |